Some folks use the terms mini digger and excavator like they’re the same thing. That’s…

 What is a Hydraulic Dredge?

-The dredge pump is responsible for creating the necessary vacuum needed to successfully suck in material from the bottom of a body of water.
+The dredge pump is responsible for creating the vacuum needed to suck in material from the bottom of a body of water.
 It supplies the flow to move material along the pipeline to the site of its disposal.

 Too Tight for Typical Dredging Machinery?